Regeleardealului/sql_projects/coffee_shop/Readme.md

 ## Project Overview

 ### Getting the data
+I've get this data through this link 👉[Link for the dataset](https://www.kaggle.com/datasets/najir0123/monday-coffee-sql-data-analysis-project/?select=city.csv).
 The data for this project was downloaded using the Kaggle API.
 To do so, I used an API key that was saved as a JSON file.
 If you wish to download the dataset in the same way, follow these steps:
 1. Obtain your Kaggle API key by visiting [Kaggle's API page](https://www.kaggle.com/docs/api).
 2. Download the `kaggle.json` file and place it in the following directory: `C:\users\your_user_name\.kaggle\kaggle.json`.
 3. To download the dataset, run the following command in your terminal: